Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Results

 MERL significantly outperforms all baselines across all coupling requirements.
-The tested baselines clearly degrade quickly beyond a coupling of $2$.
+The tested baselines clearly degrade quickly beyond a coupling of $3$.
 The increasing coupling requirement is equivalent to increasing difficulty in joint-space exploration and entanglement in the team objective.
 However, it does not increase the size of the state-space, complexity of perception, or navigation.
 This indicates that the degradation in performance is strictly due to the increase in complexity of the team objective.

 Notably, MERL is able to learn on coupling greater than $n=6$ where methods without explicit reward shaping have been shown to fail entirely \citep{rahmattalabi2016d++}.
 MERL successfully completes the task using the same set of information and coarse, unshaped reward functions as the other algorithms.
-The primary mechanism that enables this is MERL's bi-level approach whereby it leverages the agent-specific reward function to solve navigation and perception while concurrently using the team-reward function to learn team formation and effective coordination.
+This is mainly due to MERL's split-level approach, which allows it to leverage the agent-specific reward function to solve navigation and perception while concurrently using the team-reward function to learn team formation and effective coordination.

-\textbf{Scalarization coefficients for mixed rewards:} Figure \ref{fig:scalarization} shows the performance of MATD3 in optimizing mixed rewards computed with different coefficients used to amplify team-reward relative to the agent-reward.
-The results demonstrate that finding a good balance between these two rewards through linear scalarization is difficult as all values tested fail to make any progress in the task.
-This is because a static scalarization cannot capture the dynamic properties of `\textit{which reward is important when}' and instead leads to an ineffective proxy.
-In contrast, MERL addresses this problem through its dual-pronged approach that is able to leverage both reward functions without the need to explicitly combine them.
+\textbf{Scalarization Coefficients for Mixed Rewards:} Figure \ref{fig:scalarization} shows the performance of MATD3 in optimizing mixed rewards computed with different coefficients used to amplify the team-reward relative to the agent-reward.
+The results demonstrate that finding a good balance between these two rewards through linear scalarization is difficult, as all values tested fail to make any progress in the task.
+This is because a static scalarization cannot capture the dynamic properties of \textit{which reward is important when} and instead leads to an ineffective proxy.
+In contrast, MERL is able to leverage both reward functions without the need to explicitly combine them either linearly or via more complex mixing functions.

-\textbf{Team behaviors:} Figure \ref{fig:rover_domain_viz} illustrates the trajectories generated for the rover domain with a coupling of $n=3$.
-The trajectories for partially and fully trained MERL are shown in Figure \ref{fig:rover_domain_viz} (a) and (b), respectively.
-During training, when MERL has not discovered success in the team objective (no POIs are successfully observed), MERL simply proceeds to optimize the agent-specific objective for each agent.
-This allows it to reach trajectories such as the ones shown in \ref{fig:rover_domain_viz}(a) where each agent learns to go towards a POI.